inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 ## Behind the Scenes
 Inputs and outputs work as a single key-value store scoped to a test session.
-The main differences between them are that an input's value can not be changed during a test, and inputs support additional metadata for display in the UI (title, description, etc.).
+The main differences between them are:
+- An input's value can not be changed during a test
+- Inputs support additional metadata for display in the UI (title, description, etc.)

 Since inputs and outputs form a single key-value store, a value will be overwritten if multiple tests write to the same output.
-However, each test result stores the input/output values that were present for that particular test.
+However, each test result stores the input and output values that were present for that particular test.